felix920506/jellychord/README.md

 Requirements related to the bot server:

-- A valid install of `ffmpeg` added to PATH
-- Python and Poetry
 - An internet connection that does not block access to Discord Voice

 > [!IMPORTANT]